Zenith Model 12-S-471 Console Radio (1940)

 The next day, I began replacing capacitors.
 As always, I started with the large electrolytic capacitors that filter the power supply, then turned to the small paper capacitors.

-I also replaced the 1-megohm resistor for the magic tuning eye tube.
-If the value of this resistor drifts upward, as very often happens over time, the magic eye becomes unresponsive.
-The tiny resistor is mounted inside the base of the eye tube, wired between two pins.
-The next photo gives a view of the resistor in place.
-The red circle encloses the base, which I had loosened and slid down the cables.
-The red arrow points to the area where the resistor nestles among the pins.
+I also replaced the 1-megohm resistor for the 6U5 magic eye tube.
+If the value of this resistor drifts upward, as often happens with age, the eye becomes unresponsive.
+The tiny resistor is mounted inside the eye tube socket, wired between two pins.
+The next photo shows the new resistor.
+I have loosened the socket cover and slid it down to expose the resistor, nestled among the tube pins.

 If you replace this resistor, be careful not to break the delicate wires or pin connectors.
 I performed this surgery with the tube removed from its clamp and the pins secured in a "helping hands" device on the workbench.
 Now the magic eye became bright and responsive.

-The next photo shows the chassis after recapping.
-You can see all of the replaced components—about 20 capacitors and a few resistors—lying in front of the chassis.
+The next photo shows the restored chassis after recapping.
+You can see most of the old components that I replaced: about 20 capacitors and a few resistors that were significantly over tolerance.

 The next step was to align the radio using my signal generator and multimeter.
-When that was done, the radio played like new, with outstanding sensitivity and strong audio.
-I was impressed with its shortwave reception using only the onboard Wavemagnet antenna.
+Now, the radio played like new, with outstanding sensitivity and powerful audio.
+I was impressed with its shortwave reception using the onboard Wavemagnet antenna.
 A well-designed antenna can deliver good performance in a small package.

-I also adjusted the station pushbuttons, tuning each one to a favorite local station.
+I also adjusted the station pushbuttons, tuning each one to a local station.

 Cabinet Restoration